ablanco1950/LicensePlateImage_ThresholdFiltered/README.md

 Number of  labels : 114
 Number of   licenses : 114

-1000051  Hit with OTSU and THRESH_TRUNC
+1000051  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV

-1032148  Hit with OTSU and THRESH_TRUNC

-1128NS  Hit with OTSU and THRESH_TRUNC

-118GRP  Hit with OTSU and THRESH_TRUNC

-1277DPZ  Hit with OTSU and THRESH_TOZERO
+1032148  Hit with adaptive Threshold Mean and THRESH_BINARY 1128NS  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV 118GRP  Hit with adaptive Threshold Mean and THRESH_BINARY 1277DPZ  Hit with  Brightness and THRESH_TOZERO 2122267  Hit with adaptive Threshold Mean and THRESH_BINARY 247VIP9  Hit with Brightness and THRESH_BINARY

-2122267  Hit with OTSU and THRESH_TRUNC
+25810X  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV

-25810X  Acierto con Stable y THRESH_TRUNC

-27BN42  Hit with OTSU and THRESH_TRUNC
+2999961  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV
 3008GWK  Hit with OTSU and THRESH_TRUNC

-3100000  Hit with OTSU and THRESH_TRUNC
+3100000  Hit with OTSU and THRESH_TOZERO

-3646HBH  Hit with  Brightness and THRESH_TOZERO

-41RSTZ  Hit with OTSU and THRESH_TRUNC
+41RSTZ  Hit with Brightness and THRESH_BINARY

-5752FXX  Hit with OTSU and THRESH_TOZERO

-5777770  Hit with OTSU and THRESH_TRUNC
+5752FXX  Hit with adaptive Threshold Gaussian and THRESH_BINARY 5777770  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV 589222  Hit with OTSU and THRESH_BINARY

-9222228  Hit with OTSU and THRESH_TRUNC
+9222228  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY

-9999868  Hit with OTSU and THRESH_TRUNC

-A69985T  Hit with OTSU and THRESH_TRUNC
+9999868  Hit with adaptive Threshold Gaussian and THRESH_BINARY A69985T  Hit with OTSU and THRESH_TRUNC

-ACHTUNG  Hit with Brightness and THRESH_BINARY

-AHYEW  Hit with OTSU and THRESH_TRUNC
+ACHTUNG  Hit with adaptive Threshold Mean and THRESH_BINARY AHYEW  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV ARZT120  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV AUDIZINE  Hit with adaptive Threshold Mean and THRESH_BINARY B76ZHN  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV B81JKY  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY BANY976  Hit with adaptive Threshold Mean and THRESH_BINARY BEHM927  Hit with adaptive Threshold Mean and THRESH_BINARY BM351  Hit with  Brightness and THRESH_TRUNC

-ARZT120  Hit with OTSU and THRESH_TOZERO
+BMWM5  Hit with OTSU and THRESH_TOZERO

-AUDIZINE  Hit with OTSU and THRESH_TRUNC

-B76ZHN  Hit with OTSU and THRESH_TRUNC

-B81JKY  Hit with OTSU and THRESH_TRUNC

-BANY976  Hit with OTSU and THRESH_BINARY

-BEHM927  Hit with  Brightness and THRESH_TOZERO

-BM351  Hit with OTSU and THRESH_TRUNC

-BMWM5  Hit with Brightness and THRESH_BINARY_INV

-CBMUK  Hit with OTSU and THRESH_TOZERO_INV

-EMOTION  Hit with OTSU and THRESH_TRUNC
+BT63UYN  Hit with OTSU and THRESH_TRUNC

-EXCUSEM3  Hit with OTSU and THRESH_TOZERO_INV
+CBMUK  Hit with adaptive Threshold Mean and THRESH_BINARY EMOTION  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV EXCUSEM3  Hit with OTSU and THRESH_TOZERO_INV

-FSXY423  Hit with OTSU and THRESH_BINARY

-FVIOUHP  Hit with OTSU and THRESH_TOZERO

-GN64OTP  Hit with OTSU and THRESH_BINARY

-GOOGLE  Hit with  Brightness and THRESH_TRUNC
+FVIOUHP  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY GN64OTP  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY GOOGLE  Hit with  Brightness and THRESH_TRUNC

-GPG  Hit with OTSU and THRESH_TOZERO

-HAMSTUR  Hit with OTSU and THRESH_TRUNC

-HF58HXP  Hit with  Brightness and THRESH_TOZERO

-HTTPME  Hit with OTSU and THRESH_TOZERO

-INA7506  Hit with OTSU and THRESH_TRUNC
+GPG  Hit with adaptive Threshold Mean and THRESH_BINARY HAMSTUR  Hit with adaptive Threshold Mean and THRESH_BINARY HF3461  Hit with adaptive Threshold Mean and THRESH_BINARY HF58HXP  Hit with adaptive Threshold Mean and THRESH_BINARY HTTPME  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV INA7506  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV J1S1  Hit with OTSU and THRESH_TRUNC
 LIMES  Hit with OTSU and THRESH_TOZERO_INV

-LNXGEEK  Hit with OTSU and THRESH_TOZERO

-MVU4688  Hit with Brightness and THRESH_BINARY

-NTHGLFT  Acierto con Stable y THRESH_TOZERO

-OLDHAG  Hit with OTSU and THRESH_BINARY

-OUTSTDN  Hit with OTSU and THRESH_TRUNC

-PLUGOK  Hit with OTSU and THRESH_TRUNC

-PWF666  Hit with OTSU and THRESH_TRUNC
+LNXGEEK  Hit with adaptive Threshold Mean and THRESH_BINARY M5CEU  Hit with adaptive Threshold Gaussian and THRESH_BINARY MMX3001  Hit with OTSU and THRESH_TRUNC

-RLO4XVM  Hit with OTSU and THRESH_TRUNC
+NTP56IM  Hit with OTSU and THRESH_TRUNC

-SAA6878Y  Hit with OTSU and THRESH_TOZERO_INV

-SHEILL  Hit with Brightness and THRESH_BINARY_INV
+OLDHAG  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV OUTSTDN  Hit with adaptive Threshold Mean and THRESH_BINARY PLUGOK  Hit with adaptive Threshold Mean and THRESH_BINARY PWF666  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV RDHE4D  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY RLO4XVM  Hit with adaptive Threshold Mean and THRESH_BINARY SAA6878Y  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY SHEILL  Hit with  Brightness and THRESH_TOZERO_INV

-SKA  Hit with OTSU and THRESH_BINARY_INV
+SKA  Hit with OTSU and THRESH_TOZERO_INV

-TL03GOG  Hit with OTSU and THRESH_TOZERO
+TL03GOG  Hit with OTSU and THRESH_TRUNC
 TY27924  Hit with OTSU and THRESH_TRUNC

-UM96201  Hit with OTSU and THRESH_TRUNC

-V328FNN  Hit with Brightness and THRESH_BINARY
+UM96201  Hit with adaptive Threshold Mean and THRESH_BINARY UW3932  Hit with adaptive Threshold Mean and THRESH_BINARY V328FNN  Hit with  Brightness and THRESH_TRUNC

-V8PTRL  Acierto con Stable y THRESH_BINARY_INV
+V8PTRL  Hit with Stable y THRESH_BINARY_INV

-VI47JAR  Hit with OTSU and THRESH_TRUNC

-VNK296GP  Hit with  Brightness and THRESH_TOZERO
+VI47JAR  Hit with adaptive Threshold Gaussian and THRESH_BINARY VNK296GP  Hit with OTSU and THRESH_TOZERO

-VY90540  Hit with OTSU and THRESH_TRUNC

-W326AVE  Hit with OTSU and THRESH_TRUNC
+VY90540  Hit with adaptive Threshold Mean and THRESH_BINARY W326AVE  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY WEFLYN  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV WM64UMA  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV WONELLY  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV WRP  Hit with adaptive Threshold Mean and THRESH_BINARY WXD1620  Hit with Stable y THRESH_TOZERO

-WEFLYN  Hit with OTSU and THRESH_BINARY
+XFG2121  Hit with Otsu's thresholding of cv2 , Gaussian filtering and THRESH_BINARY

-WM64UMA  Hit with OTSU and THRESH_TOZERO

-WONELLY  Hit with OTSU and THRESH_TOZERO

-WXD1620  Acierto con Stable y THRESH_TOZERO

-XFG2121  Hit with OTSU and THRESH_TOZERO
+YL08WUE  Hit with Otsu's thresholding of cv2 and THRESH_BINARY_INV

-ZUM619  Hit with  Brightness and THRESH_TOZERO
+ZUM619  Hit with OTSU and THRESH_TOZERO

-Total Hits = 66
+Total Hits = 74

-Total Failures = 48
+Total Failures = 40

 The predictions have been possible because the car license plate number was known in advance, otherwise it would have been necessary to know the format of the license plate and/or  to incorporate